zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 ####Context management

-Recognition offline vs. online
-Management of indices
+The context management basically solves these tasks:
+  1. Introducing new contexts into the system
+  2. Tracking entities in proto-data and assigning them to existing contexts (online or offline tagging)
+  3. Indexing
+  4. Building networks on top of the entities in a context (relationship management)
+  5. Mediating communication between applications and contexts (connection management, queries etc.)

+These tasks may remind a database engine, which de-facto is in a broader sense of the term.

+At the time of writing this article I am not aware of any technology that would address these requirements optimally.

 ####Development tools

+Developing applications on top of contexts should be much easier than doing the same thing on top of raw proto-data.
+The reason is that contexts served by the context management contain a lot of functionality that would have to be implemented by the application otherwise.
+Also the contexts should be as much domain-specific as possible.

+As we will see in the next part of this article, even in a simple application built on top a simple network the same entity may assume various roles in dependence on the other role with which it has the relationship.

-Dynamic languages like Python, Ruby or JavaScript ... , but the refactoring of the application written in these languages becomes extremely error-prone.
-It is pretty easy to forget to change, add or remove something somewhere when something new is being added to the application since the network of mutual relationships between entities can be extremely complicated.
+Dynamic languages like Python, Ruby or JavaScript may sound like good candidates, however, the refactoring of protean application written in these languages would become extremely error-prone.
+It is pretty easy to forget to change, add or remove something somewhere while something new is being added to the application since the network of mutual relationships between entities can be very complicated.

+##What's Next?
-In this article I will not be dealing with the technology stack needed for the persistence of proto-data nor with analytics tools for context identification.
+In the next part of this article I will not be dealing with the technology stack needed for the persistence of proto-data nor with analytics tools for context identification.

-Instead I am focusing on building networks and applications on top of a database of users of a popular web application.
+Instead I am focusing on building networks and applications on top of a database of users of a fictional popular web application.

-####Case Study Overview

-####Data Description

-####Modeling Protean Data

-####Instantiating and Loading

-####Protean Behavior (Offline/Online)

-####Protean Networks

-####Networks Mapper

-####Colleagues Network

-####Friends Network

-####Application of Friends Network

-####Simultaneous Networks
+The goal is to show how with Scala and Morpheus we can build protean applications while preserving all benefits associated with Scala's strong static type systes along with additional type-safe metamorphism of objects provided by Morpheus.